nolantCDM/CDM/README.md

 # CDM
-Repository for CONTENTdm testing and deploying cookbook receipies for member sites.
+//Repository for CONTENTdm testing and deploying cookbook receipies for member sites.
+Test